 7. Alternately, you could also bypass making your own whipped cream and use a store bought cannister of whipped cream, spraying and sprinkling just before serving.
 You won’t get that frozen whipped cream DQ cake vibe, but still cute and delicious!

-8. When it’s time to slice the cake, remove from serving plate (cake will still be on springform pan base) and place the cake onto a large flat cutting board.
+8. When it’s time to slice the cake, remove from freezer and let the cake stand at room temperature for about ten minutes to gently soften – on a hot day this may not be necessary.
+Remove from serving plate (cake will still be on springform pan base) and place the cake onto a large flat cutting board.
 Using a large sharp kitchen knife, slice into wedges.

 Got any ice cream cake making tips to share?
 I would love to hear!
 Happy ice cream cake making, buddies! xo Lyndsay